 As if that was not enough, the Vandals also devastated the region, followed by the Goths, then the Burgundes, who established themselves in the region.
 In 474 A.D., Avignon became a part of their realm, and some stability eventually returned to the battered and bruised settlement.

 In 500 AD, the Burgundian king, Gondebaud, pursued by the Frankish king Clovis, took refuge in Avignon.
 Despite several attempts, Clovis did not succeed in taking the heavily fortified city, which remained in Gondebauds control until 506 AD, when the Visigoths came knocking and took control.
 However, in 537 AD, the current ruler King Vitiges ceded Avignon to the Frankish king, and the city was fully incorporated into the Frankish kingdom until the second half of the 8th century.

-Avignon benefited enormously from this stability and with trade flourishing in all of Western Europe, Avignon fully utilized its position on the trade route between Italy and Spain.
-Craftsmen and tradesmen’s operations developed and they installed themselves at the foot of the cliff of the city.
+Avignon benefited enormously from this stability, and with trade flourishing in all of Western Europe, Avignon fully utilized its position on the trade route between Italy and Spain.
+Artisans and tradesmen’s operations developed, and they installed themselves at the foot of the cliff of the city.
 Enriched noblemen, knights, and ombudsmen gained importance and began to enjoy a non-negligible authority over the city’s inhabitants.
-Politically the city was under the control of various Counts and the Bishops until Raymond VI, count of Toulouse, and Louis VIII, King of France, came to blows over control of the region.
+Politically the city was under the control of various Counts and the Bishops until Raymond VI, Count of Toulouse, and Louis VIII, King of France, came to blows over control of the region.
 The region was loyal to the stewardship of the count of Toulouse, who subsequently lost control when Louis VIII arrived with an immense army.
-Avignon’s inhabitants were in no hurry to cede control to the French King and closed their gates to the King, denying him passage down the Rhône Valley.
+Avignon’s inhabitants were in no hurry to cede power to the French King and closed their gates to the King, denying him passage down the Rhône Valley.

 A brutal siege ensued, lasting three months from June 10 to September 12, 1226.
-In the end, the famished and overpowered city surrendered, just a few days before the swelling of the Rhône flooded the positions where the king and his army had held fast for so long!
-The fortifications were dismantled and Louis proclaimed the territory conquered.
+In the end, the starved and overpowered city surrendered, just a few days before the swelling of the Rhône flooded the positions where the king and his army had held fast for so long!
+The fortifications were dismantled, and Louis proclaimed the territory conquered.